Corporate Governance Report

 Board of Directors

-Issy Urquhart, the Group’s Chief People Officer, was appointed as an executive Director of the Company on 27 April 2022.
-Therefore, in the period 27 April 2022 to 30 June 2022 the Company’s Board comprised of: its Chair, Will Whitehorn; three executive Directors: Keith Neilson, Chief Executive Officer; Craig Preston, Chief Financial Officer; and Issy Urquhart, Chief People Officer; along with four further non-executive Directors (each of whom the Board considers to be independent), Colleen Blye (Senior Independent Director), Russ Rudish, Alistair Erskine and David Kemp.
-Detailed biographies of all Directors are contained within the Annual Report and in the Board of Directors section of this website.
+There have been changes to the non-executive Directors serving on the Board during the financial year ended 30 June 2025.
+On 13 November 2024, Colleen Blye and Russ Rudish stepped down from the Board and Tamra Minnier was appointed to the Board as a non-executive Director.
+On 16 January 2025, Susan Nelson was appointed as a non-executive Director of the Company.
+Therefore from 16 January 2025 to 30 June 2025, and until the date of approval of this report, the Company’s Board comprised of: its Chair, Will Whitehorn; three executive Directors: Keith Neilson, Chief Executive Officer; Craig Preston, Chief Financial Officer; and Issy Urquhart, Chief People Officer; along with five further non-executive Directors (each of whom the Board considers to be independent), David Kemp (Senior Independent Director), Alistair Erskine, Anne McCune, Tamra Minnier and Susan Nelson.
+Detailed biographies of all Directors are contained in the Board of Directors section of this website

-A summary of the composition of the Board for different periods during the year ended 30 June 2022 is:
+A summary of the composition of the Board throughout the year ended 30 June 2025 is:

 Division of Responsibilities